Skip to main content

 Browse connectors

-2. The catalogue lists all connectors available to your company — built-in connectors (managed by Nezasa) and any custom connectors your company has configured.
+2. The catalogue lists every connector available to your company — built-in connectors (managed by Nezasa) and any custom connectors your company has built.

 3. Use the search bar or the Ownership, Status, or Type filters to narrow the list.